 No, you cannot do Walk In.
 PRC implements no same-day appointment policy.
 If you will make transactions to renew your PRC license, apply for board examination, or process initial registration for oath taking, you need to schedule your appointment date in advance.
 You can get an appointment date online at PRC LERIS website.

-How to Renew PRC ID Due to Marriage Steps by Walk-In
+How to Renew PRC ID Due to Change of Status by Walk-In

 This is applicable for female registered professionals who recently got married and want to use the surname of their husband / spouse.
 This is processed by Walk-in.